 The Apple Watch starts at $399, and has an average battery life of about 18 hours.
 Many wearable devices on the market today have a much longer battery life.
 The price continues to fall on these health care sensors.

 Langham said he’s particularly interested in adhesives that could track a patient’s vitals.

 “Imagine putting on a Band-Aid and being able to collect that same data that something like the Apple Watch does, but much, much more,” Langham said.
 “We could track data over time, and it could give us a window of opportunity to know when something is about to happen and intervene.
 My hope is that wearables let us detect clinical problems pre-clinically.”

-These small wearable devices could be particularly beneficial to those patients recently discharged to home health, who are at risk of a readmission be it for socioeconomic reasons or management of chronic conditions, such as congestive heart failure and diabetes.
+These small wearable devices could be particularly beneficial to those patients recently discharged to home health.
+Or helpful for patients that are at risk of a hospital readmission be it for socioeconomic reasons or management of chronic conditions, such as congestive heart failure and diabetes.